Table of Contents

 Lilac Cream Point Himalayan

-Lilac Cream Points have a warmer shade of purple undertones on their fur like the cream point above.
+Lilac Cream Points have darker purple undertones on their fur, like the cream point above.

 Lynx Himalayan Pattern